gsalaz98/PromPlot/ROADMAP.md

 * [ ] Different plot types
 * [x] CLI MVP (done)
 * [ ] Multiple PrometheusQueryClients to query multiple servers at the same time and label the time series respectively
+* [ ] Dashboard creation/loading for users who would like the ability to run dashboards locally, consider using Grafana dashboard JSON as source of truth/dashboard definition

 # Wanted features
 * [ ] Integration w/ different metrics operators such as `node-exporter`, `kube-state-metrics`, `vpa`, `hpa`, etc.